Ved235/CodeGuard/README.md

 `$env:FLASK_APP="__init__.py && flask run"`

-- You should see a local link, head into it or [http://127.0.0.1:5000/](http://127.0.0.1:5000/) and you should find some kind of error, just simply ignore it, now add the `link` and `lang` parameters value and you should be good to go!
+- You should see a local link, head into it or [http://127.0.0.1:5000/](http://127.0.0.1:5000/) and you should find some kind of error, just simply ignore it, now add the `link` parameter value and you should be good to go!

 Read more at: [Introducing CodeGuard](https://omardevblog.toolsandapps4us.site/codeguard)